 Find an OB/GYN to assist you with your family journey.

 This is something you wouldn’t see in a standard birth plan, but it’s an important consideration for your overall postpartum planning.
-Salvemini said: “Who is your village of people supporting you?
-Not just in the hospital, but for at least six to eight weeks after your baby comes home?”
+Make sure to consider, who is your village of people supporting you?
+Not just in the hospital, but for at least six to eight weeks after your baby comes home?

 Maybe that means having a relative stay with you for a few weeks to help out, or to have a team of friends ready to take on helpful tasks.